Nibezak/payflow-package/docs/core/local-development.md

 ````

 ## Done
-You can now follow the Lunar installation process and start contributing.
+You can now follow the Payflow installation process and start contributing.